FAQ's ABOUT WHAT I CAN DO WITH MY PROPERTY

 Answer – The setback depends upon which lake or river you are on.
 Information about setbacks is available through the county's online interactive mapping resources.
 The lake classification will be displayed in when zoomed to a parcel scale and the Environmental layers can turned on in the legend on the left.
 Lake classifications and setbacks are as follows: Natural Environmental (NE) - 150'; Recreational Development (RD) - 100'; General Development (GD) - 75'.
 River classifications and setbacks are as follows: Forest or Transition - 150'; Tributary - 100'; additional setbacks may apply within the Mississippi Headwaters region.
 For more information on the setback for the property in question, feel free to call or email the ESD office at email@example.com or 218-547-7241.

-Answer – Twenty (20’) feet from the edge of a platted public or township road right-of-way; Fifty (50’) feet from a county, state or federal road right-of-way.
+Answer – Twenty (20’) feet from a public, county, state, or township road right-of-way;

 Answer – Ten (10’) feet.